Sodalite: Properties

 A light, relatively hard yet fragile mineral, sodalite is named after its sodium content; in mineralogy it may be classed as a feldspathoid.
 Well known for its blue color, sodalite may also be grey, yellow, green, or pink and is often mottled with white veins or patches.
 The more uniformly blue material is used in jewellery, where it is fashioned into cabochons and beads.
 Lesser material is more often seen as facing or inlay in various applications.

 Although somewhat similar to lazurite and lapis lazuli, sodalite rarely contains pyrite (a common inclusion in lapis) and its blue color is more like traditional royal blue rather than ultramarine.
 It is further distinguished from similar minerals by its white (rather than blue) streak.
 Sodalite's six directions of poor cleavage may be seen as incipient cracks running through the stone.

 Most sodalite will fluoresce orange under ultraviolet light, and hackmanite exhibits tenebrescence.

 Hackmanite

 Hackmanite is a variety of sodalite exhibiting tenebrescence.
 When hackmanite from Mont Saint-Hilaire (Quebec) or Ilímaussaq (Greenland) is freshly quarried, it is generally pale to deep violet but the color fades quickly to greyish or greenish white.
-Conversely, hackmanite from Afghanistan and the Myanmar Republic (Burma) starts off creamy white but develops a violet to pink-red color in sunlight.
+Conversely, hackmanite from Afghanistan and the Myanmar Republic starts off creamy white but develops a violet to pink-red color in sunlight.
 If left in a dark environment for some time, the violet will fade again.
 Tenebrescence is accelerated by the use of longwave or, particularly, shortwave ultraviolet light.
-Much sodalite will also fluoresce a patchy orange under UV light.